ulfschneider/ulfschneider.github.io/_posts/blog/2016-03-13-pocket-git-guide.md

 The commit message
 ---
 A ```git log``` of commit messages should give an idea how the project has evolved over time.
-Commit messages will be shown in the log of commits.
-The message explains *what* has been accomplished or changed with the commit and *why* the commit was done (the reasoning).
+Each message explains *what* has been accomplished or changed with the commit.
 The message should describe a whole idea of completed work [[Westby 2014]](https://24ways.org/2014/dealing-with-emergencies-in-git/).
+Don´t describe *how* the change was accomplished - that´s in the code.

+A properly formed commit subject line should complete the following sentence:

+> If applied, this commit will "your subject line"

+The commit messages reveals whether a committer is a good collaborator or not.

-It should be *short*, because in the output of a ```git log``` is not much space to display text and we do not have time to read through many sentences to understand what a commit was about.
-As a rule of thumb, the commit message should contain one line and about 50 characters.
+Because in the output of a ```git log``` is not much space to display text and we do not have time to read through many sentences to understand what a commit was about, as a rule of thumb, the subject of the commit message should contain one line and 50 or less characters.
+Start the subject with a capital letter and do not end with a period.

+If more explanation is needed, let the subject be followed by a blank line and then write the body of the commit message, wrapped at 72 characters per line, as Git will not wrap text automatically.
+Explain *why* the commit was made, again, not *how*. [[Beams 2014]](http://chris.beams.io/posts/git-commit/#separate)

 Branch to isolate
 ---